 Official transcripts from all colleges attended are required.
 International students should have transcripts evaluated by World Educational Services www.wes.org or Joseph Silny & Associates, Inc. www.jsilny.com.
 Course by course evaluation is required.

-Applicants must consult with the Graduate Admissions Office for all other requirements/recommendations including letter of intent, field work, references, and resume.
+Applicants must consult with the Graduate Admissions Office for all other requirements/recommendations including letter of intent, field work, and references.

 Requirements for Continuance in the Professional Phase of the Program